Clusterstock: You Ask, We Answer THURSDAY

 A couple of times a week, we address reader questions and feedback on video.

-Tomorrow, John Carney will answer readers’ questions in a video segment, which we’ll post at about 11AM ET.
+Tomorrow, Joe Weisenthal will answer readers’ questions in a video segment, which we’ll post at about 11AM ET.

 - Leave a question in the comments below